ivelin-web/tokenflow/README.md

 - **Lightweight & Fast**: Optimized bundle with dynamic loading
 - **Privacy-First**: All processing happens locally in your browser

+## Important Limitations

+⚠️ **Text-Only Tracking**: TokenFlow currently tracks tokens from text content only.
+Images, audio, videos, attachments, and other media files are **not included** in token calculations.

+⚠️ **Approximate Limits**: Token limits shown may differ from actual platform limits.
+Web interfaces often have different constraints than API limits, and these can change without notice.

+⚠️ **Estimation Accuracy**: Token counts are approximations based on available tokenization algorithms and may vary slightly from official platform counts.

 ## Installation

 ### From Source (Development)